alicmerjem/Parallel-Programming/README.md

 ![Terminal output after running all code examples](stenciloneandtwo.png)
 ![Terminal output after running all code examples](stencilthree.png)

+## Implementation difference and results
+### Comparison of the three implementations
+**Stencil 2 - base implementation**
+- Standard loop level OpenMP
+- Uses `#pragma omp parallel for` on each loop
+- Overhead is present de to high thread management costs
+- Implicit barriers used after every parallel loop

+**Stencil 4 - first optimization**
+- Beginning of high level OpenMP
+- Uses only `#pragma omp parallel`
+- Reduced the overhead and added `nowait` to flush the loop
+- We are mixing implicit barriers and reduced sync

+**Stencil 6 - advances optimization**
+- Full high level OpenMP
+- Uses manual control
+- Manual loop partitioning, explicit barriers
+- Work sharking is eliminated
+- Explicit barriers are used only when needed

+### Results explanation
+- Stencil 4 achieved the best overall performance as a result of reducing overhead
+- Flush loop shows consistent improvement
+.
+We can conclude that all the strategies we used were effective
+- Stencil 6 has the best flush time and good stencil time.
+However, the explicit barrier overhead increased the total time slightly
+- The 1.6% improvement shows that a significant amount of time and resources were saved

 ## Analysis

 ### How many threads your CPU used to execute the code?